COURSE

 BRUTAL ON THE OUTSIDE, DEEPLY GOTHIC, EARTHY AND PSYCHEDELIC ON THE INSIDE

-It was the first church in Switzerland built in reinforced, raw concrete, some 25 years before the term brutalism was coined.
-It is an uncompromising feat of superlatives: the church tower rises 62 metres into the sky, the austere architecture recalls industrial buildings.
+It was the first church in Switzerland built with reinforced, raw concrete, some 25 years before the term "brutalism" was coined.
+It is an uncompromising feat of superlatives: the church tower rises 62 meters into the sky, and the austere architecture recalls industrial buildings.
 The exposed concrete church also broke new artistic ground with the huge glass paintings by Otto Staiger and Hans Stocker.
-At the same time ruthlessly stark and awe-inspiring in its monumentality.
-The church ranks among the most important and iconic works of modern architecture in Switzerland.
+At once ruthlessly stark and awe-inspiring in its monumentality, the church ranks among the most important and iconic works of modern architecture in Switzerland.

-While the exterior just about sits on the good side of the kind of clean-cut monumentalism favoured by the Duce, the interior is minimal, warm and simple, and deeply gothic.
-The exposed concrete barrel vault and its eight supporting columns even add a classical element.
-The clinker-tiled floor radiates a soothing, earthy warmth, while the modernist stained-glass windows by Hans Stocker and Otto Steiger bathe the church in almost psychedelic fractals of light on sunny days.
-And it is the plain wall behind the altar, adorned only by a gold mosaic cross, that stands out as one of St Anthony’s most striking features.
+While the exterior sits firmly on the good side of the clean-cut monumentalism favored by the Duce, the interior is minimal, warm, simple, and deeply gothic.
+The exposed concrete barrel vault and its eight supporting columns even introduce a classical element.
+The clinker-tiled floor radiates a soothing, earthy warmth, while the modernist stained-glass windows by Hans Stocker and Otto Staiger bathe the church in almost psychedelic fractals of light on sunny days.
+And it is the plain wall behind the altar, adorned only by a gold mosaic cross, that stands out as one of St. Anthony’s most striking features.

 STAINED GLASS WINDOWS